rafiu007/quay_setup/README.md

 Use `oc get routes` and use the route to access quay.The default username is `quay` and password is `password` .
 Create an organisation named `clairv4` .
 Create a repo.
-Tag an image according to the route,orgname,repo and tag.
+Tag an image according to the route,org name,repo and tag.
 For example
 `docker pull quay.io/rafiu007/clair:pyvuln`
 `docker tag quay.io/rafiu007/clair:pyvuln quay-xyz-abc.io/clairv4/flask:image1` .